 For more information about the Foundation, please visit www.ezra-jack-keats.org.
 To learn more about the Livingston Manor Library’s Regards to the Man in the Moon Puppet Program, call 439-5440 or go to www.rcls.org/liv.

-Battle of the Books Team Takes Second Place
+Battle of the Books Team Takes Third Place

-Congratulations to the Livingston Manor Library Battle of the Books Team for a second place finish at the 2013 RCLS Teen Battle of the Books!
+Livingston Manor Library Battle of the Books Team took 3rd place at the RCLS Teen Battle of the Books, held in Nyack, NY on September 6, 2014.

 Updated eBook Service